jmartinezot/skeleton-action-lab/README.md

 - 🧠 **Model-specific Dockerfiles** (build only what you need):
   - `ctrgcn.docker` – builds an image tailored for CTR-GCN experiments with preprocessed `.npz` tensors
   - `msg3d.docker` – installs the MS-G3D pipeline (data generation + training) without CTR-GCN extras
+  - `freqmixformer.docker` – ships the FreqMixFormer codebase configured to read the shared NTU60 tensors
   - Add new Dockerfiles (e.g., `stgcn.docker`, `mim.docker`) as more models are integrated
 - 🧱 Built on **PyTorch 2.3 + CUDA 12.1** runtime